 Perhaps the biggest reason that people opt for a virtual private network (or VPN) is to afford them greater privacy when online.
 No one likes to feel that their privacy is being violated with VPN you can easily mask your online activity and throw Big Brother off your scent.

 What VPNs Do

-VPNs have become more popular than ever with everyday internet users because they make monitoring your online activity a whole lot harder. are a popular solution because they make monitoring a whole lot harder.
+VPNs have become more popular than ever with everyday internet users because they make monitoring your online activity a whole lot harder.

 All Internet connections have an IP address that is associated with information like your Internet service provider and your physical location.
 This means that the typical user is alarmingly easy to monitor and track online.

 The idea of a VPN is that it blocks access to your IP address information, essentially giving you a blank slate while you browse.…In theory, at least.

 Yes, a VPN will prevent the website you’re accessing from knowing exactly who you are, but that’s not going to do your overall security much good if the VPN service itself is monitoring and logging information about your activities online.

 When shopping for a VPN online, a term you’ll come across again and again is “zero logging policy.”

 There are two types of logs kept by VPN companies - connection and usage logs.